Short bio

 I originally studied mathematics at KU Leuven, Belgium, with a main focus on pure mathematics.
 I wrote my Master's thesis in the analysis section, on the topic of orthogonal polynomials and their relation to quantum random walks.
 After my studies in mathematics I decided that I wanted to learn more about real-world applications.
 I did an additional Master's degree in Complex Systems Science.
 This was a European Erasmus Mundus program, which led me to France (Ecole Polytechnique) and the UK (University of Warwick).
 Here I encountered many different facets of complex systems and mathematical modeling.
 As part of this Master's program I worked on projects in epidemiology, climate dynamics and mathematical biology.
 This study program has been very influential for me; many of the topics I currently work I first encountered during these two years.

 After my studies I taught mathematics for one year, at university and in secondary school.
 This was a great experience, but after this year I decided that research was what I wanted to do and at the end of 2016 I started my PhD in the group of Lendert Gelens.
 I worked on mathematical models of the cell division cycle and defended in May 2021.
-Since January 2022 I am working at EMBL Heidelberg in Anna Erzberger's and Alexander Aulehla's groups as a postdoctoral fellow, funded by the EIPOD program.
+From January 2022 until December 2024,I worked as an EIPOD postdoctoral fellow in the groups of Anna Erzberger's and Alexander Aulehla's at EMBL in Heidelberg.
+From October 2023 to 2024, I was also one of the Young Marsilius Fellows at the Marsilius Kolleg of Heidelberg University.